 Among all islands in the Caribbean, Puerto Rico (“Rich Port”) is among the few to have historical and geographical places of interest, alongside the beaches.
 It is a U.S. territory.
 Flights from the mainland United States are treated as domestic flights.
-It has tropical weather, so, a visit in the later part of the year is recommended.
+It has tropical weather, so, a visit in the latter part of the year is recommended.
 Public transport is poor outside of the main city of San Juan, so, if you want to explore the island, a rental car is highly recommended.
 Here is a recommended four-day itinerary.

 Drive east and do El Yunque National Park, it is the only tropical rainforest in the national forest system.
 We did the El Yunque trail.
 It took us about 4 hours round-trip.
 It was raining badly but even despite that, I think the experience is average, nothing bad but nothing awesome either.
 After that, we did Charco Frio (“The cold pond”) which I would highly recommend.
-It is a bit difficult to find, so, I would highly recommend reading the trip advisor entry in detail before heading there.
+It is a bit difficult to find, so, I would highly recommend reading about the directions in detail before heading there.

 - You don’t really need snorkeling gear, good swimming glasses work as well.

-- Compared to mainland United States, driving is a bit rough here, people change lanes without giving turning indicators on.
+- Compared to the mainland United States, driving is a bit rough here, people change lanes without giving turning indicators on.

 - Puerto Rico is also famous for Zip-line tours.
 As I had done it, elsewhere, in the past, I skipped.
 If you have not done it, it might make sense to check it out.